mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 ## Reload config

-The reload config command can be used to force MaxScale to re-read the maxscale.cnf and update itself to the latest configuration defined in that configuration file.
+The reload config command can be used to force MariaDB MaxScale to re-read the maxscale.cnf and update itself to the latest configuration defined in that configuration file.
 It is also possible to force the reading of the configuration file by sending a HangUp signal (SIGHUP) to the maxscale process.

 **MaxScale>** reload config